RajeevAtla/emotion-detection/README.md

 ### Smoke CI Workflow

 The GitHub smoke workflow stages a synthetic FER dataset inside the runner's temporary directory before kicking off a one-epoch training run.
+This test hits the exact Flax NNX codepath (model state + optimizer + RNG streams) used for full experiments, so reproducing it locally is the fastest way to sanity-check the migration.

 **Important:** The workflow intentionally recreates its staging directory from scratch.
 Do **not** point it at your real FER dataset.
 When running the smoke scenario locally: